-1. Describe the well-rounded instructional program to meet the academic and language needs of all students and how the district will develop and implement the program(s).\ [1]
+1. Describe the well-rounded instructional program to meet the academic and language needs of all students and how the district will develop and implement th [1]

-- For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs - DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.